jedisct1/libsodium-doc/password_hashing/scrypt.md

 # The Scrypt memory-hard function

-As a conservative alternative to Argon2, Sodium provides an implementation of the scrypt password hashing function.
+As a conservative alternative to Argon2, Sodium provides an implementation of the Scrypt password hashing function.

 ## Example 1: key derivation